nkcxliu2/qgl/README.md

-# qgl
+# Quantum Gate Library
-Quantum Gate Library
+This repository is to collect and define quantum gates that are meaningful to quantum algorithms, domain applications, devices, and operations.